vsuorant/sshpyk/README.rst

     # Make sure the dirs on the path to the control socket exist, otherwise strange
     # unrelated errors will popup!
     ControlPath ~/.ssh/sshpyk_%r@%h_%p
-    # Keep the master connection "warm" for 1 minute after the last time the SSH
+    # Keep the master connection "warm" after the last time the SSH connection was used.
-    # connection was used.
-For connection stability and to speed up kernel restarts.
+    # For connection stability and to speed up kernel restarts.
     # Note that there will be some SSH process on your local machine still running for
-    # ~1 minute after the kernel shutdown.
+    # after the kernel shutdown.
 This is expected and harmless.
+    # When the remote host requires a password, set ControlPersist to a large value,
+    # e.g. `200h` to avoid having to restart the master connection manually and input
+    # the host password.
-    ControlPersist 1m
+    ControlPersist 10m
     # ##################################################################################

     # The port on the remote system that SSH server is listening on (22 is the default)